Matt Solomon

-Matthew Barry Solomon (born 19 February 1996) is a Hong Kong racing driver.
+Matthew Barry Solomon (born 19 February 1996) is a Hong Kong racing driver who currently competes in the MTCS GT Challenge.

 Career

 Solomon began his motorsport career in kart racing in 2007, where he remained active until 2012.
 In 2013, Solomon switched to formula racing and competed for Eurasia Motorsport in Formula Masters China.
 He scored in every race and scored four third places for best results.
 He finished fifth in the overall standings.
 In addition, he completed as a guest drive in Formula Renault for Prema in Europe.
-2014 Solomon remained in the Formula Masters China at Eurasia Motorsport.
+In 2014, Solomon remained in the Formula Masters China at Eurasia Motorsport.
 He won five races and finished second overall with 187 to 215 points James Munro.
-In addition, Solomon was active in GT sports in 2014.
+In addition, Solomon was active in GT racing that same year.
 He finished ninth in the Chinese Audi R8 LMS Cup and 28th in the GT3 class of the Asian GT Championship.

 In the winter of 2014/15, Solomon competed for a MRF Challenge Formula 2000 event, finishing second.
 Subsequently, Solomon 2015 moved to European Formula 3 Championship to Double R Racing.

-He is consultant ("in-house racing specialist") for computergame-company Animoca Brands.
+Solomon is consultant ("in-house racing specialist") for computergame-company Animoca Brands.